weiguangcui/weiguangcui.github.io/_posts/2019-03-10-ubuntu-laptop-power-management.md

 ```
 Regenerate your grub configuration by run `sudo update-grub`.

-However, I failed to make the XPS to hibernate...
-Keep tracking the problem and will update the fix later.
+Now the XPS is able to hibernate...
+Keep reading the new updates.

 --------
-*Newly update on 19/09/2019*
+*Newly update on 25/12/2019*

 After several update of the Ubuntu 18.04 system (18.04.3 LTS now), I tried `sudo systemctl hibernate` which works now.
+Then I can do the `suspend-then-hibernate` with a few steps.

 If you have a problem of ```Failed to hibernate system via logind: Sleep verb not supported```, try to disable fastboot in the BIOS and do not use UEFI for disk.
 You will also need to increase the swapfile size larger than your laptop memory with these steps: